brigitte-bigi/Whakerexa/README.md

 ## Version 3.5 - develop

-- New `KeyboardController` in `keyboard.js`: a page declares its shortcuts, and the guard that gives keys back to whoever is typing is held once, for all of them.
-Documented in `docs/accessibility.html`.
-- Extra Slides.
-Their keyboard file holds nothing but the fourteen shortcuts and the events they say.
+- New `KeyboardController` in `keyboard.js`, used by extra slides.
 - New page `docs/javascript.html`: the JavaScript API, and the conventions a module follows.
+- New page `docs/gallery.html`: an all-in-one page to demonstrate themes, accessibility and JS features.